gplcc/gplcc/docs/index.md

 >_Now, in a positive step forward, a group of companies led by Red Hat has announced a commitment in effect adopting an important part of the Principles: They will use the GPLv3's more refined approach to compliance and termination when dealing with violations on their GPLv2-licensed works.<br>. . . . .<br>The announcement of the Common Cure Rights Commitment \[as the GPL Cooperation Commitment was referred to at the time] is welcome news for the free software movement, and we look forward to more organizations either fully adopting the Principles of Community-Oriented GPL Enforcement or making similar commitments in the same spirit.
 These steps help to strengthen copyleft and therefore the long-term protection of user freedom._<br>

-### Why should I sign the formal commitment on GitHub as an individual?
+### Why should I add my name to the formal commitment on GitHub as an individual?
 Can’t I just decide privately that I will provide the GPLv3 cure provisions to GPLv2 violations?

 Signing the commitment is a way to demonstrate your commitment and publicly communicate to others in the free and open source community that you have adopted the cure provisions.
 Also by adding your name to this commitment, you are providing more awareness and support for the initiative.